Commemorative Values

 The 2017 Lions Clubs International Centennial Silver Dollar was authorized to celebrate the Lions Cub’s 100th anniversary and to recognize a century of worldwide volunteer

-In 2004, Congress issued a Lewis and Clark Bicentennial Silver Dollar to honor the 200th anniversary of their expedition that opened the American West.
-Read
+The 2004 Lewis & Clark Bicentennial Silver Dollar weas issued to honor the 200th anniversary of their expedition that opened the American West.
+Read more

 Coin Type – Jamestown 400th Anniversary – 2007